 How to Calculate Prime Cost (Weekly, Not Monthly)

-Prime cost is the single number every restaurant operator should be tracking weekly.
+Prime cost is the one number every operator should be watching weekly.
 Most aren’t.
-Most pull it monthly from the bookkeeper, see “62%” on the report, shrug, and move on.
-By the time the monthly number lands, the week that broke prime cost is already four weeks gone and the second bad week is already two weeks in.
+They pull it monthly from the bookkeeper, see “62%” on the report, shrug, and move on.
+By the time that monthly number lands, the week that broke prime cost is four weeks gone and the second bad week is already two weeks in.

-This is the version of prime cost I wish somebody had walked me through the first time I tried to read a P&L.
+This is the version I wish somebody had walked me through the first time I sat down with a P&L and pretended I understood it.

 The formula #